DhaanuI/Doctor_Appointment_Booking_Application/README.md

 A Doctor's Appointment Booking System -lets you register and Login and be able to view Doctors, book appointments, view/reschedule and also delete appointments.

+PS: As backend deployed using Render, there is more than an expected delay, apologies for the inconveniene!

 ## <-- scroll down last to see a few Doctors/Patients Dummy data -->

 Features Implemented: